youyix/ds/README.md

 ##The synchronization
-(a) A file system watcher capable of intercepting events and reading files and folders from a local file system (b) A MOUNT client able to retrieve the file handle of the share root (c) An NFS client able to:
+- A file system watcher capable of intercepting events and reading files and folders from a local file system
+- A MOUNT client able to retrieve the file handle of the share root
+- An NFS client able to:
     i.
 Create, read, and navigate folders ii.
 Read and set attributes iii.
 Create, read and write files
-(d) A helper application to restore files from the server on demand, i.e., read files from the server and writing them locally.
+- A helper application to restore files from the server on demand, i.e., read files from the server and writing them locally.

 ##The encryption
-(a) Use AES to encrypt and decrypt data
+- Use AES to encrypt and decrypt data
-(b) Generate, persist and export encryption keys
+- Generate, persist and export encryption keys
-(c) Extend the helper app to restore encrypted files
+- Extend the helper app to restore encrypted files

 ##The advanced security
-(a) Extend the synchronization code to support more than one server in parallel (b) Use Shamir’s secret sharing scheme to split and join data for two separate servers (c) Extend the helper app to restore files that have been split between two servers
+- Extend the synchronization code to support more than one server in parallel
+- Use Shamir’s secret sharing scheme to split and join data for two separate servers
+- Extend the helper app to restore files that have been split between two servers